Edibles vs Vape: Pros & Cons (and Which is Right for You)

 Edibles and Vaping weed

-Dosing edibles are fairly straightforward.
+Dosing edibles are pretty straightforward.
 Edibles purchased from a state-licensed dispensary will be equally dosed and labeled to know exactly how much cannabis you’re using at once.

 Edibles will come in a variety of concentrations.
 New cannabis users and those unfamiliar with edibles should start with a low dose of between 5 mg and 10 mg of THC.
-Some new users may want to go lower and start with 2.5 mg.
-Known as microdosing, smaller doses allow users to get the benefits of cannabis while avoiding the high and any possible unpleasant effects.
+Some new users may want to go lower and start with 2.5 mg.1 Known as microdosing, smaller doses allow users to get the benefits of cannabis while avoiding the high and any possible unpleasant effects.
 For more accurate dosing, try an edible calculator

 Dosing with a vape isn’t nearly as exact.
-A number of factors will determine how much of an effect you get, including the strength of the product, how much you inhale, and your body chemistry.
-It’s generally recommended that people new to cannabis take 1-2 hits from the vape to start.
-See how you feel from there.
+It’s generally recommended that people new to cannabis take one hit from the vape to start and wait 15 minutes.
 Within a few minutes to half an hour, you should have a good idea of how much of an effect you’ll feel.

 4. Efficiency